FOODS RICH IN ANTIOXIDANTS

 WHAT DO THE VEDIC TEACHINGS TELL US?

 The book, “Food for the Spirit, Vegetarianism and the World Religions”, observes: “That vegetarianism has always been widespread in India is clear from the earliest Vedic texts.
 This was observed by the ancient traveler Megasthenes and also by Fa-hsien, a Chinese Buddhist monk who, in the fifth century, traveled to India in order to obtain authentic copies of the scriptures.
 These scriptures unambiguously support the meatless way of life.
 In the Mahabharata, for instance, the great warrior Bhishma explains to Yudhishthira, eldest of the Pandava princes, that the meat of animals is like the flesh of one’s own son, and that the foolish person who eats meat must be considered the vilest of human beings [Anu.
 114.11].
 The eating of ‘dirty’ food, it warns, is not as terrible as the eating of flesh [Shanti.
-141.88] “Similarly, the Manusmriti declares that one should ‘refrain from eating all kinds of meat,’ for such eating involves killing and leads to karmic bondage (bandha) [5.49].”
+141.88] “Similarly, the Manusmriti declares that one should ‘refrain from eating all kinds of meat,’ for such eating involves killing and leads to karmic bondage (bandha) [5.49].”“What Is Hinduism?” :

 Chapter 43 - “The Meat-Free Life”